-Maintaining Data Privacy and Data Protection is a priority for Chargemaster Limited.
-Please read this Privacy Notice carefully to understand when we may collect personal data, how and why we use it, the legal basis of this use, and your rights with respect to the processing.
+Please read this Customer Privacy Notice carefully to understand when we may collect personal data, how and why we use it, the legal basis of this use, and your rights with respect to the processing.

 Personal data we may collect

-Contact: details of how to contact you e.g. title, name, address, email address, telephone numbers, any other information you choose to divulge as part of a query.
+- Contact and Identity Information: details of how to contact you, e.g. title, name, address, email address, telephone numbers, any other information you choose to divulge as part of a query.

-Marketing Preference: your consent for us to send marketing materials, preferred channels.
+- Marketing Preference Information: details of your consent for us to send marketing materials, preferred channels.

 When do we collect your personal data?

-If you decide to contact us you will be invited to provide Contact details that will allow us to handle your enquiry effectively.
-We may also invite you to provide Marketing preference information.
-Provision of this data is completely voluntary, and our legal basis in processing this data is Legitimate Interest, namely our desire to respond to your enquiry.
+If you decide to contact us, you will be invited to provide Contact and Identity Information that will allow us to handle your enquiry effectively.
+Our legal basis in processing this data is legitimate interest, namely our desire to respond to your enquiry.
 We need the information you provide to do so effectively, and judge that this is how you would expect us to use the information supplied.
-If you contact us by phoning our Customer Service team, your call, and therefore your personal data, may be recorded.
-Our legal basis in processing this data is Legitimate Interest, namely for training and monitoring purposes.

-If you decide to purchase goods from us via our web shop we will collect Contact and Payment information from you so we can execute this transaction.
+If you decide to purchase goods or services from us, we will collect Contact and Identity Information and Payment Information so we can execute the transaction.
 Our legal basis for processing this data is that the processing is necessary for the purposes of performing a contract with you.

-If you decide to provide us with Marketing Preference data indicating consent for us to send you marketing information we will retain this data and use it along with the associated Contact information to deliver information about products and services we feel may be of interest to you.
-Our legal basis for processing data under these circumstances is Consent.
+If you decide to provide us with Marketing Preference Information indicating consent for us to send you marketing information, we will retain this data and use it along with the associated Contact Information to deliver information about products and services we feel may be of interest to you.
+Our legal basis for processing data under these circumstances is consent.

-Where we are processing your data based on your Consent, you can withdraw this consent at any time.
+Where we are processing your data based on your consent, you can withdraw this consent at any time.
 We provide simple ways of doing this where we can (e.g. cookie consent form, unsubscribe links in emails).
-In any instance you can ask for your consent to be withdrawn by contacting us by email at firstname.lastname@example.org or by phone or letter to our Customer Services team.
-Customer Service contact details are provided on our website and written communications.
+In any instance you can ask for your consent to be withdrawn by contacting us through the channels provided in the “Queries and Complaints” section below.

 How long do we keep your information?

-Chargemaster Limited operates a clear Retention policy and associated Retention Schedule to ensure personal data is kept only for so long as is necessary for the purpose for which such information is collected, after which we make it non-identifiable or delete it.
+Charge Your Car operates a clear retention policy to ensure personal data is kept only for so long as is necessary for the purpose for which such information is collected, after which we make it non-identifiable or delete it.

 The actual length of time data is retained will depend on the purpose for which it was collected.
-In the case of Contact data relating to an enquiry not resulting in any further agreement between us we will delete personal data six months after the date of our last contact.
-In the case of personal data from recorded calls, we will delete these calls after four months.
-For web shop purchases, we do not retain payment card details after completion of the payment transaction.
+For example, in the case of Contact Information relating to an enquiry not resulting in any further agreement between us we will delete personal data six (6) months after the date of our last contact.

 Who do we share your personal data with?